-- B.(1) Filing; entry; notice.
+B.(1) Filing; entry; notice.
 All judgments shall be filed and shall be entered by the clerk.
-The clerk shall, on the date judgment is entered, mail a copy of the judgment and notice of the date of entry of the judgment to each party who is not in default for failure to appear.
+The clerk shall, on the date judgment is entered, mail a notice of the date of entry of the judgment to the attorneys of record, if any, of each party who is not in default for failure to appear, or if a party who is not in default for failure to appear who does not have an attorney of record, to such party.
 The clerk also shall make a note in the judgment docket of the mailing.
 In the entry of all judgments, except a judgment by default under Rule 69 B.(1), the clerk shall be subject to the direction of the court.
-Entry of judgment shall not be delayed for taxing of costs, disbursements, and attorney fees under Rule 68. - B.(2) Judgment effective upon entry.
-Notwithstanding ORS 3.070 or any other rule or statute, for purposes of these rules, a judgment is effective only when entered as provided in this rule.

-- B.(3) Time for entry.
+Entry of judgment shall not be delayed for taxing of costs, disbursements, and attorney fees under Rule 68.

+- B.(2) Judgment effective upon entry.
+Notwithstanding ORS 3.070 or any other rule or statute, for purposes of these rules, a judgment is effective only when entered as provided in this rule. - B.(3) Time for entry.
 The clerk shall enter the judgment within 24 hours, excluding Saturdays and legal holidays, of the time the judgment is filed.
 When the clerk is unable to or omits to enter judgment within the time prescribed in this subsection, it may be entered any time thereafter. - C. Submission of forms of judgment.
 Attorneys shall submit proposed forms for judgment at the direction of the court rendering the judgment.
 Unless otherwise ordered by the court, any proposed form of judgment shall be served, five days prior to the submission of judgment, in accordance with Rule 9 B. The proposed form of judgment shall be filed and proof of service made in accordance with Rule 9 C. - D. "Clerk" defined.
 Reference to "clerk" in this rule shall include the clerk of court or any person performing the duties of that office.

 This rule deals with several aspects of the crucial question of identification of a judgment and its effective date.
 Rule 70 A. defines "judgment" as a written document signed by the judge, or in the limited default area under 69 B.(1), by the clerk.
 The rule also directs, as a general rule, that the judgment document be separate and plainly labelled as such.
 This is the approach of Federal Rule 58 and is designed to avoid any question whether a written opinion or order of a court is or is not a judgment.
+This rule differs from the federal rule for default or stipulated judgments because supporting motions, affidavits, or stipulations may be combined with the judgment.
 The specificity of parties and relief language comes from ORS 18.030 and the statement that no particular form of words is required conforms to Oregon case law.
 Esselstyn v.
 Casteel, 205 Or.
-344, 286 P.2d

-665, 288 P.2d 214, 288 P.2d 215 (1955).
+344, 286 P.2d 665, 288 P.2d 214, 288 P.2d 215 (1955).